Modern Science · Regional Recipes · From the Sea

 What the Sea Taught Me

-What survives: understanding.
-If you know why an emulsion holds, you know what to do when it doesn't.
-If you understand Maillard chemistry, altitude and humidity become variables you adjust, not mysteries that defeat you.
+It exposes bullshit instantly.
+Recipes that assume stable conditions fail; techniques that work on land break at twelve knots in a beam sea.
+What survives is understanding.
+If you know why an emulsion holds, you know what to do when it breaks.
+If you understand Maillard chemistry, heat and humidity become variables you adjust, not mysteries that defeat you.

 LITTORALICIOUS